danielelozzi/SPEED-CV/README.md

 * **Blink Time Series**: Provides a binary time series plot indicating the presence or absence of blinks.
 * **Density Heatmap Generation**: Creates heatmaps that visualize the areas of highest concentration for fixations and gaze points using a kernel density estimate (KDE).
 * **YOLOv8 Object Detection Integration**: Optionally detects and tracks objects in the scene video, correlating gaze data to specific objects.
 This allows for statistics like normalized fixation counts and average pupil diameter per object class or instance.
+* **Focused Surface Analysis**: A dedicated mode to run YOLO analysis exclusively on a marker-defined surface.
+The tool automatically crops and applies perspective correction to each video frame before analysis, isolating the area of interest (e.g., a computer screen) for highly accurate object and gaze tracking within that specific zone.

 ## Environment Setup ⚙️